hadley/recipes/recipes/slices/mincemeat-pinwheels.md

 Using a sharp knife cut log into 8 mm-thick rounds.
 Place on prepared trays and bake for 10 minutes at 180C.

+Time: 40 minutes

 Comments: An alternative to mince pies
+Source: Family Circle Bestever Christmas Book, page 48